keepthrifty/keepthrifty.github.io/_posts/2018/2018-05-22-high-income-spend-less-tobacco.md

 author: chris_durheim

 title: "The One Category That High-Income People Spend Less On"
-description: "TK"
+description: "There's only one category I can find where spending goes down as income goes up - Tobacco."

 date: 2018-05-22 6:58:00 -0500

 image:
   path: /assets/img/posts/2018-05-22-high-income-spend-less-tobacco/cigarette-chart.jpg

-pinterest-image: /assets/img/posts/2018-05-22-tk/tk.png
+pinterest-image: /assets/img/posts/2018-05-22-high-income-spend-less-tobacco/tk.png

 categories: [article]

 ---

 Just for fun, I spent an hour the other day digging through the Bureau of Labor Statistics' [Consumer Expenditure Survey](https://www.bls.gov/cex/tables.htm){: target="_blank"}.
-I wanted to see if there were any fun things I could learn about how Americans from different backgrounds spend their money.
+I wanted to see if there were any interesting things I could learn about how Americans from different backgrounds spend their money.

 _Yes, I'm a blast at dinner parties._